Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

 \subsection{Statistical analysis}

-We now focus on connecting predictions in \ref{subsec:pop-models} to observations in \ref{subsec:obs-sample} through a Bayesian formalism.
-More precisely, we set out to infer the population distribution of $\Deltapa$ from a sample of uncertain observations, described by a set of $N_{\rm AGN}$ posterior distributions obtained from data $\lbrace p(\Deltapa \mid d_i)\rbrace_{i=1}^{N_{\rm AGN}}$.
+We now focus on connecting the predictions in Sect. \ref{subsec:pop-models} to the observations in Sect. \ref{subsec:obs-sample} through a Bayesian formalism.
+More precisely, our aim is to infer the population distribution of $\Deltapa$ from a sample of uncertain observations, described by a set of $N_{\rm AGN}$ posterior distributions obtained from the data: $\lbrace p(\Deltapa \mid d_i)\rbrace_{i=1}^{N_{\rm AGN}}$.
+For brevity, we refer to the set of $N_{\rm AGN}$ data as $d = \lbrace d_i \rbrace_{i=1}^{N_{\rm AGN}}$.
 This is a hierarchical inference problem.
-The family of models we explore is the Cartesian product of ($i$) a discrete $2$-elements model for $\hat{m}\cdot \hat{l}$ (with equal prior probability) parametrized by $\psi={{\rm ISO}, {\rm EO}}$ with ($ii$) a continuous parametric family of model for the angular distribution of the jet, $\hat{j}\cdot\hat{l}$, parameterized by $\Thetamax$.
-In particular, we denote with ``ISO'' the model with $\cos\Thetamax=1$ and ``A'' any other choice of $\Thetamax$.
-The resulting family of models is summarized in table~\ref{tab:models}.
+The family of models we explore is the Cartesian product of ($i$) a discrete two-element model for $\hat{m}\cdot \hat{l}$ (with equal prior probability) parameterized by $\Psi={{\rm ISO}, {\rm EO}}$ with ($ii$) a continuous family of models for the angular distribution of the jet, $\hat{j}\cdot\hat{l}$, parameterized by $\Thetamax$.
+In particular, we denote with ``ISO'' the model with $\cos\Thetamax=-1$ and with ``A'' any other choice of $\Thetamax$.
+The resulting family of models is summarized in Table~\ref{tab:models}.
 We set priors on the A- and ISO- models as follows: in the partially aligned cases, the prior for $\Theta_{\rm max}$ is weighted proportionally to the solid angle within which the realizations of the jet directions are sampled.
 Including the normalization, the prior distribution reads

+We chose this scaling simply because the possible three-dimensional configurations of the jet scale as the solid angle defined by $\Theta_{\rm max}$.
+Since our choice tends to favor large values of $\Theta_{\rm max}$ (compared to, e.g., a flat prior), we consider it a conservative choice when searching for a possible partial alignment between jets and megamasers.